The Sea to Summit Cinder Quilt is the perfect companion for ultralight, ultrawarm adventures | CNN Underscored

 To stay protected from the cold, I threw the Cinder Quilt on top of my normal sleeping bag before bed for an extra layer of warmth.
 Temperatures the first night dropped down to 31 degrees Fahrenheit and the quilt kept me warm all night.
 Putting the sleeping quilt on top of my regular sleeping bag added up to 10 degrees of additional warmth, since I usually sleep in 40 degrees in my regular bag without feeling chilly.
 I decided to put the Cinder inside my regular sleeping bag on night two when the temperatures hovered around 36 degrees Fahrenheit and had to take the quilt out because I got too hot eventually.

-The Cinder is clearly a great option if you want to supplement the sleep system you already have to be more cold-weather ready.
+The Cinder is clearly a great option if you want to supplement the sleep system you already have to be more cold weather-ready.
 However, it’s more versatile than that.
-The Cinder Quilt is a fantastic throw blanket around the campfire (or even in your living room), thanks to a set of pouches in the top corners which allowed me to put my hands in and hug the quilt even tighter around my body.
+The Cinder Quilt is a fantastic throw blanket around the campfire (or even in your living room), thanks to a set of pouches in the top corners that allowed me to put my hands in and hug the quilt even tighter around my body.
 Talk about super cozy.

 Smart design and features